top of page

 Can I bring my small child?

-Yes of course - small children that can be carried in a carry pack are welcome.
-We ask that you still book a (free) ticket for them as of course they will need their own seat in the minibus.
-You will also have to provide your own child seat for the minibus as we only have booster seats.
-We ask that children 6 or younger who are not in a carry pack do not come on the Open sessions as this will considerably slow down full paying adults.
+Yes of course - small children that can be carried in a carry pack are welcome and they generally love being outside in nature - please do let us know.
+We ask that children younger than 11 years old do not come on the Open sessions as this will considerably slow down full paying adults.
 However, again, please do ask as it depends how many other bookings we have on the event.

 Where do we go walk?